1976 KZ900

 Colors: Diamond Dark Green or Diamond Brown.
 Candy Luminous Red (LTD only)

-The same OIL 3700CC marking was also cast on KZ1000 engines.
+This same OIL 3700CC marking was also cast on KZ1000 engines, on later KZ1000's this marking was put on a raised platform

-The same OIL 3700CC marking was also cast on KZ1000 engines.
+This same OIL 3700CC marking was also cast on KZ1000 engines, on later KZ1000's this marking was put on a raised platform

 Side covers are shorter with slanted fronts to fit the new Airbox system